MicrosoftDocs/Edge-Enterprise/edgeenterprise/learnmore-zsdch-compression.md

 This article presents Enterprise considerations for the zstd-based Shared Dictionary Compression for HTTP (ZSDCH) feature.

+The infrastructure considerations largely also apply to the [Compression Dictionary Transport](https://datatracker.ietf.org/doc/draft-ietf-httpbis-compression-dictionary/) feature which has been implemented by the Chromium project.
+The Compressed Dictionary Transport feature is available to sites via the Origin Trial mechanism in Microsoft Edge 119 and above.

 ## What is ZSDCH?

 ZSDCH is an experimental feature in Microsoft Edge that lets the browser use a shared dictionary to decompress responses served via HTTPS.
 When users visit a site (bing.com, for example) using the feature, they benefit from improved performance via reduced bandwidth requirements for the server to send the page back to the user.

+The Compression Dictionary Transport feature targets the same scenarios and works in a similar manner.

 ## How does ZSDCH work?